 Your greatest asset may be the people who work within your company.
 When the last employee has gone home for the day, the computers, desks, and equipment, by themselves, will be useless until the next business day when your staff returns.

-- Common HR Policies - Adapt this example of a Human Resource policy statement to make clear what is required of your employees and what they can expect from you.
+- Sample HR Policies - Adapt this example of a Human Resource policy statement to make clear what is required of your employees and what they can expect from you.

 - Temporary/Contract Hires vs. Employees - Like the idea of "try before you buy?"
 A temporary or contract worker may be just the thing for your business.

 - How to Accomplish Specific Tasks Using Temporary and Skilled Services - These guidelines will help you hire the right temporary employees for your business.

 - Recruiting, Selecting, and Hiring Someone - Attracting the "right" applicants, screening for compatibility, and navigating legal issues are key considerations in staff-building.

 - Benefits - Learn about benefit categories in terms of what are required by law, approximate costs, and ways to save money while offering competitive packages.

 - Performance Management - Performance management is a vital part of running a successful business.
 See how you can develop a performance management process that works for your business.